 We go crazy around here for fresh muffins.
 And raspberries?
 We’ve had bushes in the backyard since the kids were young.
-So put it all together for fresh raspberry muffins and I get some VERY excited kids!
+So put it all together for this fresh raspberry muffins recipe and I get some VERY excited kids!

 Honestly, it always feels like such a treat to go out and pick a handful of raspberries, or even a bowlful, especially when I think about how expensive fresh ones are in the grocery store.